AtomGraph/Processor/README.md

 Please [report issues](../../issues) if you've encountered a bug or have a feature request.

-Commercial AtomGraph consulting, development, and support are available from [AtomGraph](http://atomgraph.com).
+Commercial consulting, development, and support are available from [AtomGraph](http://atomgraph.com).

 Community
 =========